molanipekun/mariamaflexionreview/README.md

 ## To improve on the app

 * Using NgRx for state management
-* Documentation of the nest js api
 * Documentation of angular application
+* Maven and Spring Boot Documentation
 * Test command line interface
 * Enable an overall http interceptor in angular app for proper network handling